jacobmorrier/fast-er/paper.md

 # Summary

-Record linkage, also called "entity resolution," consists of matching observations from two datasets representing the same unit, even when consistent common identifiers are absent.
-This process typically involves computing string similarity metrics, such as the Jaro-Winkler metric, for all pairs of values between the datasets.
-The `Fast-ER` package accelerates these computations with graphical processing units (GPUs).
-It estimates the parameters of the Fellegi-Sunter model, a widely used probabilistic record linkage model, and performs the necessary data preprocessing, including the computation of string similarity metrics, on CUDA-enabled GPUs.
-This approach increases processing speed by over 60 times, reducing processing time from hours to minutes, compared to the previous leading software implementation.
-This significantly improves the scalability of record linkage and deduplication for large datasets.
+Record linkage, also called "entity resolution," consists of identifying matching observations across different datasets, even when consistent common identifiers are missing.
+This process typically requires computing string similarity metrics, such as the Jaro-Winkler metric, for all pairs of values between the datasets.

+The `Fast-ER` package harnesses the computational power of graphical processing units (GPUs) to accelerate this process dramatically.
+It estimates the parameters of the widely used Fellegi-Sunter model and performs the necessary data preprocessing, including the computation of string similarity metrics, on CUDA-enabled GPUs.

+`Fast-ER` executes over 60 times faster than the previous leading software implementation, reducing processing time from hours to minutes.
+This significantly enhances the scalability of record linkage and deduplication for large datasets.

 # Statement of Need